Ashbel Green (editor)

 Ashbel Green (March 15, 1928 – September 18, 2012) was an American book editor.
 He was a senior editor and vice president at Alfred A. Knopf.
-He oversaw the publication of over 500 books including books by of Gabriel García Márquez and Walter Cronkite's autobiography.
+He oversaw the publication of over 500 books including books by Gabriel García Márquez and Walter Cronkite's autobiography.
 He was "one of the finest history editors in all of American history…[and] helped make the Knopf imprint the most distinguished in the United States."

 Early life

 Green was born in Manhattan, New York.
 He was named after his ancestor, Ashbel Green (1762-1848), a Presbyterian minister.

 He graduated from Kent School in 1945.
 He served in the Navy Reserve from 1946 to 1948.
 He received a bachelor's in 1950 from Columbia College.
 There, he was a member of St. Anthony Hall, the Humanist Club, the Activities Council, and the University Student Council.
 He was also president of WKCR radio and was on the staff Spectator.
 He was a member of the varsity tennis and swimming teams.

 He also earned a master's from Columbia University in East European history in 1952.